oracle-livelabs/security/database/story/story-hack/story-hack.md

 ## Task 2: Data exfiltration through an application

-Next, our attackers will attempt to indirectly retrieve data from the database by attacking an application connected to the database.
-Their risk of detection goes up because (hopefully) the application is being monitored for this type of attack using tools like Web Application Firewall (WAF).
+Next, the attacker will try to extract data indirectly by targeting an application that connects to the database.
+This increases their risk of detection, especially if security measures like a Web Application Firewall (WAF) are in place to monitor for such attacks.

 ![Data exfiltration from the App](./images/hack-lab2.png "Data exfiltration from the App")

-Possibly the attacker has access to your application, even with a simple user account.
-Or they may not even have that – if the application developers did not do a good job of securely coding their application it's possible that the attacker can steal data from the login screen without ever actually completing an application authentication.
+The attacker may already have access to the application, even with a basic user account.
+However, they may not need any access at all.
+If the application is poorly coded, vulnerabilities could allow them to steal data directly from the login screen without ever successfully logging in.

 Hackers use two common techniques when attacking the database through an application:
 - **SQL Injection**